We Asked Experts All Our CBD Questions & Here's What We Learned

-HJ: Research reveals a close and dynamic relationship between CBD, the central nervous system, ECS (the endocannabinoid system) and various neurotransmitters.
-Although CBD is not intoxicating, it can positively affect mood by acting on serotonin receptors (5HT1A), regulating GABA (involved in anxiety) and glutamate (an excitatory neurotransmitter), and more.
+HJ: Research reveals2 a close and dynamic relationship between CBD, the central nervous system, ECS (the endocannabinoid system) and various neurotransmitters.
+Although CBD is not intoxicating, it can positively affect mood by acting on serotonin receptors3 (5HT1A), regulating GABA4 (involved in anxiety) and glutamate5 (an excitatory neurotransmitter), and more.
 It not only acts on the ECS and respective receptors, especially CB2 but also affects the systems that control the aforementioned neurotransmitters.

 How does CBD actually interact with the brain and body?

 HJ: Although CBD interacts with many receptors found in the brain and body (CB1, CB2, 5HT1A, TRPV channels, other G coupled protein receptors etc.), it mainly interacts throughout the brain and body via the endocannabinoid system.
 The ECS is a system of receptors found in the brain and body (bones, GI, skin, organs etc.).
 The ECS is intriguing and important because it is the body’s "master regulatory system."
 It communicates and interacts with virtually all other bodily systems (CNS, organs, autoimmune system, GI tract etc.) to keep the body in a healthy state, i.e., homeostasis.
 While research is advancing rapidly, it has already implicated the ECS as a crucial component of health; it is a system that is active, to some extent, in almost all disease states6.
 Since CBD, and cannabis in general, targets this ubiquitous system through various mechanisms of action, cannabis has potential applications for many diseases.

 How can someone tell if they have high-quality CBD?
 Is there a particular dosage or amount of active compounds to look for?